Big Agnes Tent Guide

 Tiger Wall UL1 Tent (Weighs: 849g)

-Tiger Wall UL2 Tent (Coming Soon)
+Tiger Wall UL2 Tent (Weighs: 1012g)

-Tiger Wall UL3 Tent (Coming Soon)
+Tiger Wall UL3 Tent (Weighs: 1229g)

 Tiger Wall Platinum

-Tiger Wall UL Solution Dye Bikepacking Tent
+Tiger Wall UL Bikepack

 Copper Spur UL

-Light, strong, and more waterproof than ever, the latest iteration of the Big Agnes Copper Spur UL1 refines an already stellar ultralight backpacking tent with new material innovations and design tweaks that improve both performance and durability.
+Light, strong, and more waterproof than ever, the latest iteration of the Big Agnes Copper Spur UL refines an already stellar ultralight backpacking tent with new material innovations and design tweaks that improve both performance and durability.

 The most significant upgrade is the introduction of Hyperbead fabric, a proprietary material that is 6% lighter, up to 100% stronger, and 25% more waterproof than its predecessor.
+Unlike traditional DWR coatings that wear off over time, Hyperbead maintains its water resistance without the need for reapplication.
+It’s also PFAS-free, making it a more eco-friendly choice without sacrificing performance.

 Salt Creek